 Now a different kind of revolution is gripping the industry.
 This year’s Oscars ceremony comes as digital players like Amazon and Netflix are transforming the ways that consumers view, rent, and buy movies, and moviegoers are shunning theaters for the comfort of the couch.
 It is also a time when the major studios have largely abandoned the personal, filmmaker-driven projects that the Academy tends to reward in favor of slices of intellectual property that can be turned into theme park rides and toy lines.

-Aside from “La La Land” and “,” both of which crossed the $100 million mark domestically, this year’s crop of nominees were only modest box office performers.
+Aside from “La La Land” and “Hidden Figures,” both of which crossed the $100 million mark domestically, this year’s crop of nominees were only modest box office performers.
 “Moonlight” may be a financial success, having grossed more than $20 million on a $1.5 million budget, but that’s a fraction of what a studio tentpole can make in a weekend.
 It was also backed by A24, an upstart indie that has produced the likes of “Room” and “20th Century Women.”

 Blockbusters like “The Jungle Book” and “Star Wars: Rogue One,” the kinds of films studios like to greenlight, were consigned to technical categories.
 That means that many viewers are unfamiliar with the films taking home the major prizes.
 That could translate into lower ratings — a perpetual problem for an awards show with an aging audience.
 Last year’s telecast, which was hosted by Chris Rock, had the smallest audience in eight years, with 34 million viewers.